ayebear/multiversal/README.md

 PuzzleGame
 ==========

-This is a puzzle platformer game, where the goal is to get to the end of each level by transferring energy between different objects on the map.
-The main character has a special laser device which you can use to do this.
+This is a puzzle platformer game, where the goal is to get to the end of each level.
+Your main tool is a magic window which shows an alternate version of the level.
+Everything seen through the window is applied to the real world.

 Gameplay
 --------